MrMilanP/Lakatos.Collections/README.md

 # Lakatos.Collections

-## Overview
+### Overview
-**Lakatos.Collections** is a C# library designed for developers who need advanced data structures focusing on immutability, persistence, and efficiency.
-This library simplifies working with immutable collections while offering version history, safe, consistent operations, and high-performance data structures.
+Lakatos.Collections is a C# library designed for developers who need advanced data structures focusing on immutability, persistence, and efficiency.
+It offers collections like PersistentList and EfficientList, providing historical data consistency and high-performance operations for scenarios where data integrity and performance are crucial.

-## Why Lakatos.Collections?
-Unlike the standard collections in .NET like `ImmutableList`, **Lakatos.Collections** provides advanced persistence through collections like `PersistentList`, and high-efficiency data management through `EfficientList`.
-These collections are highly beneficial for scenarios where data integrity, consistency, performance, and history tracking are crucial.

 ## Collections Available
 ### 1. PersistentList